-Each week children take part in a Guided Reading session with their class teacher, this is when we read a text together,usually a text or book relating to our topic of The Stone Age, in this session we focus on the reading skills for Year 3.
+Each week children take part in a Guided Reading session with their class teacher, this is when we read a text together,usually a text or book relating to our topic.
+This term we are focusing on texts which link to our topic of the Stone Age

 Year 3 Team

 Mrs S McCarty (swimming)

 This term sees us kick off with telling the time on an analogue clock to the nearest five minute and nearest minute.
 Please continue to practise at home!

 We will then work on Statistics for a couple of weeks, looking carefully at pictograms, how to read and interpret them, and also how to draw them accurately.